Electric Cooker Installation Cost

 Of course, the quality of the electric cooker, hob, or oven that you choose will have the most significant effect on the cost.
 There are electrical brands which are very highly rated and will attract a similarly high price tag, and while cheap electric cookers may be attractive to the pocket, they may not last very long.

-Particularly with electrical equipment, it is worth investing in a reputable and known brand for safety as well as for economic reasons.
+Particularly with electrical equipment, it is worth investing in a reputable and well-known brand for safety as well as for economic reasons.

 Most electrical installations will require the services of a qualified and registered electrician who will comply with IEE regulations.